mkalten/reacTIVision/README.md

 ## Fiducial Symbols

 This application was designed to track specially designed fiducial markers.
 You will find the default *amoeba* set of 216 fiducials in the document `./symbols/default.pdf`.
 Print this document and attach the labels to any object you want to track.
+This version also adds the new *yamaarashi* fiducials (currently in beta), which allow the detection of more than one million different symbols within a smaller and more uniform footprint.

 **reacTIVision** detects the ID, position and rotation angle of fiducial markers in the realtime video and transmits these values to the client application via the [TUIO](http://www.tuio.org/) protocol.
 [TUIO](http://www.tuio.org/) also assigns a session ID to each object in the scene and transmits this session ID along with the actual fiducial ID.
 This allows the identification and tracking of several objects with the same marker ID.